tolauwae/ars-factum/alchemy/poison.md

 ## The Process of Refinement

-Stones you turn into powder, from herbs you distill extract, from other components you make essence.
+Skilled poisoners can turn natural components into even more powerful version.
+Stones are turned into powder, herbs are distilled into extract, and from other components essences are made.
 Anyone with a *poisoner's kit* can try to refine a component.
 Refinement requires a long rest to perform per level of rarity of the base material.
 Taking a maximum of 4 long rests for a very rare component.